HeidiSeibold/publishing-utopia/reproducible-research-vision-geoinformatics.md

-# A vision for reproducible research in geoinformatics, geography, and geosciences
+# A Vision for Reproducible Research in Geoinformatics, Geography, and Geosciences

 By [Daniel Nüst](https://orcid.org/0000-0002-0024-5046) and [Markus Konkol](https://orcid.org/0000-0001-6651-0976)